lzwjava/blog-source/resume.md

 ----

+## Profiles

+* I am a genius.
+Because I believe everyone is a genius.
+To be specific, I am an engineer, startup founder, blogger, and lifelong learner.
+My mission is to do experiments for humans.
+* I had tracks of excellence in my 28 years of life.
+I ranked in the top 300 among the 100k students in Guangzhou High School Entrance Exam.
+And I ranked in the top 300 in NOIP(National Olympiad in Informatics in Provinces) in Guangdong Provinces in my high school.
+After my first year at Beijing Forestry University(Top 100 of 3000 universities in China), I dropped out to work in a startup and then create my one.
+Over three years in the startup industry, I constructed an engineering live broadcast platform that served 30,000 users and led a team to complete 50 small software projects around a year, generating an annual revenue of 3 million CNY.
+In my last job, I worked as a contractor for one of the largest banking and financial services institutions in the world, HSBC Bank.
+* Regarding technical experience, I have 6 years of backend engineering experience(4 years Java, 2 years PHP).
+I also did some Android, iOS, and frontend projects which served users.
+My English is proficient and I scored 6 on the IELTS exam.
+And I also solved more than 1000 algorithm problems on LeetCode alike website.
+I also had DevOps experience while doing my startup.
+In recent years, I actively learn Artificial Intelligence and Japanese in my leisure time to raise my boundaries of intelligence.
+* Because of my benevolent and honest personality, I am an easy-going, reliable, and joyful guy who gets along with people well.

 ## Skills

 I have gained a lot of skills since I started programming in 2008.
 Let's look at my skills from a high level.